 - Choose Wireless on the homepage menu to change your router settings.

 How to log into your Asus router

-You can locate the IP address of your Asus router by going to an index of Asus router models and locating your model.
+You can locate the IP address of your Asus router by going to the Asus support page and locating your model.

 - Type your IP address to your web browser to get to your router login page.